 On Windows based computers it is very easy to show the desktop quickly.
 Many of the Windows users use ‘Win + D’ shortcut keys for viewing desktop.
-Otherwise, you can just move the cursor to the bottom right corner to hide all open programs and show the desktop.
+Otherwise, you can just move the cursor to the bottom right corner on taskbar to hide all open programs and show the desktop.
 But on Mac, you won’t find any such option to show desktop.
-Here are 3 ways for you to show desktop on Mac.
+However, you can use multiple other options to show desktop in Mac.

 Hot corners is one of the simplest ways to show desktop on your Mac.
 This will be useful especially you like the bottom right corner button in Windows to show desktop.
 Follow the below instructions to set hot corners: